rtoy/named-readtables/README.md

     - `(:MERGE READTABLE-DESIGNATORS+)`

-        Merge the readtables designated into the new readtable being defined as per [`MERGE-READTABLES-INTO`][77fa].
+        Merge the macro character definitions from the readtables designated into the new readtable being defined as per [`MERGE-READTABLES-INTO`][77fa].
+The copied options are
+        `:DISPATCH-MACRO-CHAR`, `:MACRO-CHAR` and `:SYNTAX-FROM`, but not
+        `READTABLE-CASE`.

         If no `:MERGE` clause is given, an empty readtable is used.
 See [`MAKE-READTABLE`][958e].